Skip to main content

 • Content Ownership and Control

-Decentralized Social lets users fully own their profiles, posts, and social connections.
-Content is stored on the blockchain, so users control their data without relying on a central company.
+Decentralized Social lets users own their identity, profile, content, and social graph in a censorship-resistant way.
+Content is stored directly on the blockchain, so users control it with their own keys, not a central company.

 Monetization Tools